LuciMark0/PyIZZA_order_system/README.md

 # PyIZZA_order_system

 ## Description
-PyIZZA_order_system is a Pizza order system with a PyQt5 user interface.
-It was developed as a final project for the Global_AI_Hub_Akbank_Python_Bootcamp.
+PyIZZA_order_system is a pizza ordering system designed with a user-friendly PyQt5 interface.
+The project was developed by **Göktuğ Kaan Koz** and **Hasan Özcan** as their final project for the Global AI Hub Akbank Python Bootcamp.
+This system allows customers to easily select their preferred pizza and additional ingredients, view their order in a cart, input their credit card details, and receive a receipt.
+The system is also equipped with an admin panel that allows menu modifications, such as the addition of new pizzas or ingredients.

 ## Folder_Contents
 The project folder contains the following files: